BurlingtonCodeAcademy/webdev-prework/development_notes.md

 - Already in place

 **Arithmetic**
 - Questions
 - Maybe fill in the blanks?
 9_9 = 81 ?
     - Too simple?
+- If

 **Strings**
 - Second, smaller lesson to demonstrate method and their simple application